JBenda/inkcpp/README.md

 ## Dependencies
 The compiler depends on Nlohmann's JSON library and the C++ STL.

 The runtime does not depend on either.
-If `INK_ENABLE_STL` is defined then STL extensions are added such as stream operators `std::string` support.
+If `INK_ENABLE_STL` is defined then STL extensions are added such as stream operators and `std::string` support.